teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghs-graintime-temporal-calculation.md

 │                                                                              │
 │ From forest to city, meltdown to capital, every grainbranch carries its     │ │ temporal DNA.
 The graintime isn't decoration - it's MEMORY.
-When you read   │ │ "moon-p_ashadha------asc-arie05-sun-08h", you're reading the MOMENT.
-Mula destroys   │ │ before creating.
+When you read   │ │ "moon-p_ashadha----asc-arie05-sun-08h", you're reading the MOMENT.
+Purva    │ │ ashadha invincible.
 Aries initiates.
-8th house transforms.                      │ │                                                                              │ │ DOES THIS MAKE SENSE?                                                        │ │ Every commit in grain6pbc has a graintime.
+8th house transforms.
+Each component   │ │ tells the story of that precise instant in astronomical time.                │ │                                                                              │ │ DOES THIS MAKE SENSE?                                                        │ │ Every commit in grain6pbc has a graintime.
 Every branch remembers when      │